Jessica Bygate: Australia

 After a season with the Gladstone Power in the Queensland Basketball League, Bygate was signed by WNBL side, Adelaide Lightning for the 2015–16 season.
 Bygate was then signed for the 2016–17 season by the Melbourne Boomers.

+She played multiple seasons in the NBL1, most recently for Norths.
+Winning the NBL1 East championship in 2023, the team was also runners up at the NBL1 Nationals in 2023.

 National team

 At the 2013 FIBA Oceania Championship for Women Bygate made her international debut where she won a silver medal as part of the Tall Ferns New Zealand women's basketball team.